 The development of this new residential neighbourhood and the associated influx of residents will enliven the town centre, generating further demand for shops, services and leisure activities.
-The delivery of a significant number of new homes can act as the catalyst for regeneration across the town centre and beyond.
+The delivery of a significant number of new homes in a range of tenure (including BtR and Social Housing) can act as the catalyst for regeneration across the town centre and beyond.